ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 in the recipe as described in :ref:`ancillary_variables`.
 In some cases, preprocessor functions may work without ancillary variables, this is documented case by case in the preprocessor function definition.
+If a preprocessor function is used that uses ancillary variables, but they have not been specified in the recipe, they will be automatically added.
+If the automatic selection does not give the desired result, specify the ancillary variables in the recipe as described in :ref:`ancillary_variables`.

 By default, ancillary variables and cell measures will be removed from the variable before saving it to file because they can be as big as the main